Irish Celtic Crosses– 16 Important Celtic Cross sites in Ireland

 This cross was discovered in 1835 and is believed to date back to the 10th century.
 The cross stands over 17 feet tall but it took over 60 years to find all the pieces of the cross.
 The carvings include beautiful Celtic artwork and biblical scenes.

-Today, the most common use of the Celtic cross is a piece of Celtic cross jewellery or as decoration such as statues, paintings or sculptures in the home.
+Today, the most common use of the Celtic cross is as a piece of Celtic cross jewellery or as decoration such as statues, paintings or sculptures in the home.
 You can buy a gold or silver version of Celtic crosses across the world.
-You can also buy wall art and home decor Celtic crosses. or how about a Celtic cross tattoo
+You can also buy wall art and home decor Celtic crosses. or how about a Celtic cross tattoo?

+These Irish crosses are scattered all over the country both north and south.
 Have you visited any of these Celtic crosses yet?

 You might also like